T0nia/frontend-javascript/README.md

-# Typescript project
+# My Typescript project
-In this project, I have used Typescript to create a student interface.
+In this project, I have used Typescript to build a student interface.